4.3 What Is a Potentially Misleading Non-GAAP Measure?

 -

-- LIFO-to-FIFO adjustments — In certain situations, it may not be misleading for a registrant to present a measure that substitutes one acceptable measure under GAAP for another such measure.
-For example, if a registrant reports its inventory by using the LIFO method of accounting, it may make an adjustment to show the impact of reporting inventory on a FIFO basis if such an adjustment otherwise complies with the non-GAAP measure rules.
+Inventory adjustments — In certain situations, it may not be misleading for a registrant to present a measure that substitutes one acceptable measure under GAAP for another such measure.
+For example, if a registrant reports its inventory by using the LIFO method of accounting, it may make an adjustment to show the impact of reporting inventory on a FIFO basis if the adjustment is otherwise in compliance with the Rules.
 This may not be considered individually tailored accounting and therefore may be permitted because both presentations are acceptable under GAAP.
+However, if the presentation of a non-GAAP performance measure changes the accounting for inventory to an internal basis used by management (i.e., a basis not in accordance with GAAP), such presentation could be misleading.

 -